Giovanni Battista Merano

-Giovanni Battista Merano (1632-1698) was an Italian painter of the Baroque period, mainly active in Genoa.
+Giovanni Battista Merano (1632–1698) was an Italian painter of the Baroque period, mainly active in Genoa.

 Biography

-He was born in Genoa.
-He was one of the pupils of the Genoese Valerio Castello.
+Merano was born in Genoa, Republic of Genoa.
+He was one of the pupils of Valerio Castello.
 He spent some years in Parma, returning after the death of Castello, and painted in various churches.
-He appears unrelated to Francesco Merano.
 He returned to Parma in 1668, where he soon obtained a pension from the Duke Ranuccio II.
-Merano painted the chapel in the Ducal Palace of Colorno.

-He also painted frescoes for the chapels of the church of San Giovanni Evangelista belonging to the Benedictines.
+Giovanni Battista Merano appears unrelated to Francesco Merano.

 In 1698, he painted in the town of San Remo.
 Among his disciples were Giovanni Battista Resoaggi and Davide Campi.